Avkash/mldl/orgs/h2o/guide/h2o_data_man_merge.md

 # Merging 2 Datasets into one #

+Sometime you may have 2 datasets which have common columns and you want to merge these two datasets based on column name as key.
+H2O merge function performs a merge operation between two H2O datasets based on common column name.
+It combines two datasets that share a common column name.

+- You must have at least one column in common with this frame, and all columns in common are used as the merge key.
+- If you want to use only a subset of the columns in common, rename the other columns so the columns are unique in the merged result.

 ## Python ##
 Here is the Python API to merge 2 H2O Datasets based on Column Names.
-Merge function is used to combine two datasets that share a common column name.
-You must have at least one column in common with this frame, and all columns in common are used as the merge key.
-If you want to use only a subset of the columns in common, rename the other columns so the columns are unique in the merged result.
 ```
 h2o_dataframe_left.merge(h2o_df_to_be_merged, all_x=False, all_y=False, by_x=None, by_y=None, method=u'auto')
 ```